gvwilson/thirdbit/src/fiction/cloudherd/index.md

 When she heard the first shouts from the main square she ignored them, thinking that it was just children playing jump-sticks or kabbadi.
-Then she heard Sergeant Dorbu shout, "Hah!
+Then she heard a woman shout, "Hah!
 Heeeyah!"
 She tossed another berry into the bowl and stood up on her stone seat to look.

-She was just in time to see Thokmay duck under the sergeant's out-thrust sword and lunge with his own blade as he straightened, shouting "Hah!" in turn.
+She was just in time to see Thokmay duck under another soldier's out-thrust sword and lunge with his own blade as he straightened, shouting "Hah!" in turn.
 Every child in the village was gathered around watching, and not a few of the adults as well.

-The sergeant knocked Thokmay's blade away and spun around, slashing left and right, one, two, three, as if fighting an invisible opponent.
+The other soldier knocked Thokmay's blade away and spun around, slashing left and right, one, two, three, as if fighting an invisible opponent.
-While his back was turned the young soldier stepped forward and stabbed the sergeant in the ribs.
+While her back was turned the young soldier stepped forward and slapped her ribs with his blade.

-The sergeant groaned,
+The soldier groaned,
-pinning Thokmay's sword with his arm so that it was pulled out of the boy's grip as Dorbu turned.
+pinning Thokmay's sword with her arm so that it was pulled out of the boy's grip as she turned.
-Thokmay only had time to open his mouth before the sergeant's sword tapped him lightly in the chest.
+Thokmay only had time to open his mouth before her sword tapped him lightly in the chest.
 To Noxy's disgust, the children started to clap.

 "You must keep your grip even after you strike," Kulbinder grumbled